casbin/casibase-website/docs/basic/server-installation.md

 ### Configure Casdoor

-Please refer to: <https://casibase.org/docs/basic/casdoor-sso> to configure Casdoor.
+Please refer to [Casdoor-SSO](/docs/basic/casdoor-sso) section to configure Casdoor.

 Remember your `clientId`、`clientSecret`、`organization`、`application` and so on in Casdoor configuration, we will use them later.